KemalSahin2001/LearnMate/README.md

 # model8

-CEFR level and keyword extraction methods has been implemented.
+Json output format has been added.